nickgaya/rededup/README.md

   Independent* are sometimes wrongly identified as duplicates due to having the same generic "breaking news" thumbnail.

+  As a workaround, you can add domain overrides in the extension preferences to ignore thumbnails for affected domains.

 * **Variant URLs** Sometimes different users will post the same URL with small variations, such as tracking parameters.
 Currently the extension only looks for exact duplicates when deduplicating by URL.